 Sprites with Depth.
 Sprites with depth [17] enhance the descriptive power of traditional sprites with out-of-plane displacements per pixel.
 Such a technique is based on the plane-plus-parallax factorization [15] mentioned before.
 In a first step, the displacement information associated with the source image is forward mapped using a 2-D transformation to compute an intermediate displacement map.
-In the second pass, each pixel of the desired image is transformed by a homography (planar perspective projection) and the resulting coordinates are used to index the displacement map computed in the first pass.
-The retrieved displacement value is then multiplied by the epipole of the target image and added to the result of the desired pixel.
+In the second pass, each pixel of the desired image is transformed by a homography (planar perspective projection) and the resulting coordinates are used to index the displacement walue is then multiplied by the epipole of the target image and added to the result of the homography.
+These new coordinates are used to index the color of the desired pixel.